Commodities Update ~ Every Investor

 Crude Oil

-The commodity is expected to find its first support at USD47.49 per barrel and first resistance at USD48.39 per barrel.
-The second support is expected at USD47.09 per barrel and second resistance at USD48.89 per barrel.
+The yellow metal is expected to witness its first weekly support at USD46.83 per barrel and second support at USD45.68 per barrel, while the first weekly resistance is expected at USD49.30 per barrel and second resistance at USD50.62 per barrel.

-The formation of the Three Outside Down pattern on the chart indicates that the previous uptrend is coming to an end with a possible reversal in price.
+A bearish signal is triggered as the price has moved below its short term SMA.